rcossio/MDwMD/README.md

 # Project Overview

-This project aims to develop a database designed to simplify the process of obtaining and estimating self-diffusion coefficients for a wide range of proteins.
-By leveraging a comprehensive collection of experimental molecular diffusion data and integrating additional information through APIs from Uniprot and NCBI e-utils, we aim to provide a robust resource for researchers and scientists.
-Furthermore, the project includes collections of predicted molecular diffusion values generated through HydroPRO and molecular dynamics simulations, facilitating the analysis of these methods' predictive capabilities on unknown datasets.
+This project aims to develop a database designed to simplify the process of obtaining and estimating self-diffusion coefficients, which includes validating a prediction model, for a wide range of proteins.
+By leveraging a comprehensive collection of experimental molecular diffusion data, integrating additional information through APIs like Uniprot and NCBI e-utils, and predicted molecular diffusion values generated through HydroPRO and molecular dynamics simulations we aim to provide a robust resource for researchers and scientists.

 ## Database Structure

-The database is structured into several key components, each serving a specific function within the broader scope of the project:
+The database contains the following collections:

+- **Proteins**: It relates the protein at a certain state or condition with its related PDB structures and experiments.

-- **Experimental Molecular Diffusion**: A collection of measured diffusion coefficients, enhanced with additional data sourced from Uniprot and NCBI e-utils.
+- **Experimental Molecular Diffusion**: Contains experimentally measured diffusion coefficients,it can be enhanced when querying with additional data sourced from Uniprot.

+- **References**: It contains reference identifiers, such as PubmedID or DOI.
+It can be automatically re deployed be means of NCBI e-utils to gather more information from the references.
+Right now it just contains the year.

-- **Predicted Molecular Diffusion**: Includes predictions from HydroPRO and molecular dynamics, aimed at evaluating and extrapolating these methods to uncharted data.
+- **HydroPRO Predicted Molecular Diffusion**: Includes predictions from HydroPRO, used to validate the method and calculate the error, allowing data extrapolation.

 ## Project Organization

 The project is organized into the following directories, each containing relevant files and scripts:

+- **db**: Constains scripts to mantain, check and operate in the DB
 - **server**: Contains the web application for database access.
 - **data**: Reserved for initial data and processing scripts, currently unused.
 - **validation**: Scripts to evaluate the performance of the modelling strategies